 - Ophthalmoscopy is an examination in which the doctor uses a handheld device to look directly through the pupil (the opening in the colored iris) into the eye.
 This procedure is done to examine the optic nerve (seen as the optic disc) at the back of the eye.
 Damage to the optic nerve, called cupping of the disc, can be detected in this way.
 Cupping, which is an indentation of the optic disc, can be caused by increased intraocular pressure.
 Additionally, a pale color of the nerve can suggest damage to the nerve from poor blood flow or increased intraocular pressure.
 Special cameras can be used to take photographs of the optic nerve to compare changes over time.

 - Visual field testing actually maps the visual fields to detect any early (or late) signs of glaucomatous damage to the optic nerve.
 In order to find and follow glaucoma, visual fields are measured by a computer one eye at a time.
-For this procedure, one eye is covered and the patient places his or her chin in a type of bowl.
-Lights of various intensity and size are projected randomly around the bowl.
-Then, when the patient sees a light, he or she pushes a button.
+One eye is covered and the patient places his or her chin in a type of bowl.
+Lights of various intensity and size are randomly projected around inside of the bowl.
+When the patient sees a light, he or she pushes a button.
 This process produces a computerized map of the visual field, outlining the areas where the eye can or cannot see.

-All of these tests are repeated at intervals of 1 to 4 times per year, depending on how well clinicians have controlled the disease, to assess the progress of the disease and the effect of the treatment.
+All of these tests are repeated at intervals of 1 to 4 times per year, depending on how well controlled the disease is, to assess the progression of the disease, and the effect of the treatment.

 Viewers share their comments